Thorlabs/Current_And_Temperature_Controller_Examples/README.md

 # Current_And_Temperature_Controller_Examples
-Software examples for Thorlabs products that are used for controlling current and monitoring temperature
+Software examples for Thorlabs current drivers and temperature drivers/monitors.

 ## Repo Organization
 All examples are split up by programming language and product type.
 Directions on using specific examples are given within the folders.